Suu Kyi faces multiple charges, including incitement and breaking COVID-19 protocols, and could be imprisoned for over a decade.

 News about the struggle for democracy in Burma.
-Reform toward democracy, once a good prospect, has seen setbacks since easing controls on the media and legalizing peaceful demonstrations was implemented.
-Revolutionary elections deemed relatively free and fair, were a major step forward.
+Reform toward democracy, once a good prospect, has seen dramatic setbacks.
+Conflict and repression are the new normal.
 Also check out our section on World Democracy or our articles on key figures Aung Suu Kyi and Thein Sein.

 After being found guilty of corruption Friday, Suu Kyi was given a seven-year prison term in addition to her previous sentence of 26 years.

 The authoritarian excesses of Myanmar’s junta, which now include the death penalty, are enabled by protection from China and Russia.